Reactions to the 2023 Israeli judicial reform: Economists and financial experts

 56 leading US economists, including 11 Nobel Prize laureates, have signed an open letter, stating that "The governing coalition in Israel is considering an array of legislative acts that would weaken the independence of the judiciary and its power to constrain governmental actions.
 Numerous Israeli economists, in an open letter that some of us joined, expressed concerns that such a reform would adversely affect the Israeli economy by weakening the rule of law and thereby moving Israel in the direction of Hungary and Poland.
 Although we significantly vary in our views on public policy and on the challenges facing Israeli society, we all share these concerns.
 A strong and independent judiciary is a critical part of a system of checks and balances.
 Undermining it would be detrimental not only to democracy but also to economic prosperity and growth."

-Former US Treasury secretary Lawrence Summers has said that the current Israeli government's effort to limit the powers of the judiciary appears "overly rapid," could raise "serious and profound questions about the rule of law" and "could have quite serious adverse effects on the Israeli economy."
+Former US treasury secretary Lawrence Summers has said that the current Israeli government's effort to limit the powers of the judiciary appears "overly rapid", could raise "serious and profound questions about the rule of law" and "could have quite serious adverse effects on the Israeli economy."
+Following the abolishment of the reasonableness clause, he wrote: "I mourn today's vote in Israel.
+It is a reminder of a tragic lesson of history: great nations are brought down more often by internal decay than external threats."
+He also referred to the 2024 US elections, stating that he "[hopes] Americans will heed this lesson and resist the siren song of populist extremism."

 The OECD warned that the erosion of an independent judiciary would likely lead to negative economic consequences and declining investment in Israel.

-Nouriel Roubini warned against damage to the Israel's economy, democracy and security if the reform is allowed to pass.
+Nouriel Roubini warned against damage to Israel's economy, democracy and security if the reform is allowed to pass.
+According to Roubini, "the government's 'reforms' will gradually move Israel closer to becoming an illiberal democracy of the kind one finds in Turkey and Hungary.
+The long-term damage to the economy could be so severe that, if the governing coalition's judicial coup continues, this vaunted 'start-up nation' could turn into a 'fall-down nation' with severely diminishing economic prospects."